gini/gini-capture-sdk-android/ginicapture/src/main/java/net/gini/android/capture/noresults/package.md

 ## Component API

-To use the Component API you have to include the [net.gini.android.capture.noresults.NoResultsFragmentStandard] or the [net.gini.android.capture.noresults.NoResultsFragmentCompat] in an Activity in your app (a dedicated Activity is recommended).
+To use the Component API you have to include the [net.gini.android.capture.noresults.NoResultsFragmentCompat] in an Activity in your app (a dedicated Activity is recommended).
 To receive events from the Fragments your Activity must implement the [net.gini.android.capture.noresults.NoResultsFragmentListener] interface.